csutihu/Domoticz-Huawei-Inverter/README.md

 # Domoticz-Huawei-Inverter

+First of all, a special thanks to JWGracht for the inspiration!
 This Domoticz plugin allows you to monitor your Huawei Solar inverter via Modbus TCP/IP.
 It retrieves data such as PV voltage and current, grid voltage and current, power production, energy consumption, temperature, and status information.

 ## Plugin Functionality